How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 If you want a VBAC

 Choose a VBAC supportive OB or a CNM group with OB backup.
-In LA, VBAC policies vary significantly by provider and hospital.
+In LA, VBAC policies differ greatly by provider and hospital.
 Read more on the topic: VBAC: Your Guide to LA Birth Options

 If you want a home or birth center birth